roytang/blog/content/quotes/tic.md

 ### 50

-<hunter> it's annoying when you just want to do a thing, but then there's a process
+&lt;hunter&gt; it's annoying when you just want to do a thing, but then there's a process

-<hunter> that needs to be followed
+&lt;hunter&gt; that needs to be followed

-<hunter> and you feel like "bah, wag na lang"
+&lt;hunter&gt; and you feel like &quot;bah, wag na lang&quot;

 ---